 Recommendations for good menopausal health

-An anti-inflammatory diet based on good fats, protein, veg, berries and limited carbohydrate is crucial for reducing inflammatory insulin and middle weight gain that is increased with high carbohydrate intake and fluctuating blood glucose.
+An anti-inflammatory diet based on protein, good fats, veg, berries and moderate carbohydrate is crucial for reducing inflammatory insulin and middle weight gain that is increased with high carbohydrate intake and fluctuating blood glucose.

 Practices that offer short-term stress to the body also modulate the inflammatory response e.g. in the form of intermittent fasting, high intensity interval training, cold shower/wild swimming.